FaserF/ha-deutschebahn/README.md

 >__NOTE__: Do not download the file by using the link above directly, the status in the "master" branch can be in development and therefore is maybe not working.

 ## Configuration
+Go to Configuration -> Integrations and click on "add integration".
+Then search for Rewe.

 ### Configuration Variables
 - **from**: The name of the start station.
 - **to**: The name of the end/destination station.
 - **offset** (optional): Do not display departures leaving sooner than this number of seconds.
 Useful if you are a couple of minutes away from the stop.
 The formats "HH:MM" and "HH:MM:SS" are also supported.
 - **only_direct** (optional - default is false): Only show direct connections.

+### YAML Config
+DEPRECATED, use the GUI setup instead!

 ```yaml
 # Example configuration.yaml entry